 There Are Three Ways to Reduce Energy At Home

-- Produce it yourself with solar power.
-Remember to reduce before you produce though.
+Produce it yourself with solar power.
+Remember to first reduce before you produce.

-- Use less energy through energy efficiency.
-Energy efficiency is about eliminating waste by sealing the ductwork, adding more insulation the right way, purchasing a more efficient air conditioner... upgrades that don’t change your lifestyle, they all work behind the scenes to lower your energy bills.
+Using less energy with energy efficiency is about eliminating waste with many of the suggestions we make in our Energy Audits: sealing the ductwork, adding more insulation the right way and purchasing a more efficient air conditioner.
+These are upgrades that don’t change your lifestyle but instead work behind the scenes to lower your energy bills.

 What Is a Load Controller?

-I thought, “why would I want my a load controller shutting off my air conditioner during the hottest part of the day?
+I thought, “why would I want a load controller shutting off my air conditioner during the hottest part of the day?
 That’s the whole reason I have an air conditioner in the first place!
-It’s like I’m being forced to keep the thermostat set to 84 degrees, take a cold shower, (not that we get cold water in Arizona in the summer) walk around with shorts and a tee shirt and sweat my butt off!
+It’s like I’m being forced to keep the thermostat set to 84 degrees, take a cold shower (not that we get cold water in Arizona in the summer), walk around with shorts and a tee shirt and sweat my butt off!
 YES!
 I want to be able to cook at 6 pm when I come home from work without having the oven shut off in the middle of cooking.
 Load controller?
-No thank you, you can take that load controller back!”
+No thank you.
+You can take that load controller back!”

 Load Controllers on APS and SRP Homes

-That is why APS is drastically changing their rates to charge customers a lot more for on peak energy usage… how much more?
-APS has already raised their electricity rates by 44% for on peak usage and 72% for off peak!
+That is why APS is drastically changing their rates to charge customers a lot more for on-peak energy usage.
+How much more?
+APS has already raised their electricity rates by 44% for on-peak usage and 72% for off-peak!
 With this new rate change, all 4 million APS customers are going to see an increase on their energy bill even if their energy usage stays exactly the same.
-SRP has peak hours from 1-8 pm during the summer and implemented a demand charge for solar customers where they look at 30 min increments and nail you with another charge if your load exceeds 7 kW.
+SRP has peak hours from 1-8 pm during the summer and has implemented a demand charge for solar customers where they look at 30 min increments and nail you with another charge if your load exceeds 7 kW.
 See the table below to get a feel for how little 7 kW of load actually is.

 How Much Energy Do My Appliances and AC Use?